tloecher/bsc-w3-python/README.md

 - A couple of ABIs for the tokens and pool contracts => BSCScan
 - And crucially the new pool's contract address => camping BSCScan

-Execution time (including human interaction): sub 30 seconds
+The resulting execution time (including some human interaction): sub 30 seconds.